tiangolo/angular-docker-multi-stage-example/README.md

 ### Option 2:

-Another way to do it, would be to do not add your compiled code to your Git repository, and build your app every time you are going to deploy.
+Another way to do it would be to do not add your compiled code to your Git repository and build your app every time you are going to deploy.

 But this would require all your deployment servers or wherever it is that you build your Docker image to have all the tooling to deploy your app.
 Node.js, TypeScript, all the Angular packages, all the dependencies, etc.